hazaarlabs/hazaar-mvc/docs/src/docs/dbi/data-sync.md

 ## Remote Data Sync

 It is possible to use a remote data source to sync data from.
-This can be either an external database server directly, or another web host that runs Hazaar MVC/DBI and has been configured with a secure data sync key.
+This can be either an external database server directly, or another web host that runs Hazaar/DBI and has been configured with a secure data sync key.

 ### Direct Database Sync